All Episodes

 It's not the point.

-But if you're gonna edit people's opinions, you no longer get the liability protection that I've been talking about here.
+But if you're going to edit people's opinions, you no longer get the liability protection that I've been talking about here, the Decency Act protection, the Communications Decency Act protection, because now you're an editor.

 Now you are deciding.

-You're not just a content provider, or you're not just a place where you allow people to speak freely.
+You're not just a content provider or you're not just a place where you allow people to speak freely.

 You're editing that speech.

-Okay, that means that's a whole different ball game.
+Okay, that means that's a whole different ballgame.

-And the liability is is real.
+And the liability is real.

 By the way, I eviscerate.